Royal Rumble (2019): Background

-The event was held at Chase Field in Phoenix, Arizona.
+The 32nd annual Royal Rumble event was held at Chase Field in Phoenix, Arizona.

-The Royal Rumble is an annual professional wrestling event produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-Announced on January 24, 2018, the 2019 event was the 32nd Royal Rumble and was scheduled to be held on January 27, 2019, at Chase Field in Phoenix, Arizona.
-It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
-In addition to airing on traditional PPV, the event was livestreamed on the WWE Network.
-Tickets went on sale on October 12.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989 and then also available via livestreaming on the WWE Network since 2015.
+It is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the Royal Rumble match.
+Announced on January 24, 2018, the 32nd Royal Rumble event was scheduled to be held on January 27, 2019, at Chase Field in Phoenix, Arizona.
+It featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions, which was the first Royal Rumble since 2010 to feature three brands.
+Tickets went on sale on October 12, 2018.

-The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner traditionally earns a world championship match at that year's WrestleMania.
 For 2019, the men and women could choose to challenge for either brand's top championship at WrestleMania 35: the men had their choice between Raw's Universal Championship or SmackDown's WWE Championship, while the women could choose either the Raw Women's Championship or the SmackDown Women's Championship.